mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

   - ruby
 ---

 > I call it my billion-dollar mistake.
 > <small><em>Sir Charles Antony Richard Hoare</em></small>

 ![Sequoia Gegant](/img/sequoia.jpg)

-This quote quickly necame famous amongst static typing adepts, pure functional programming evangelists and many other cults disciples.
+This quote quickly became famous amongst static typing adepts, pure functional programming evangelists and many other cults disciples.
 The truth is Tony Hoare never mentioned **`nil` value**.
 The full quote is:

 > I call it my billion-dollar mistake.
-It was the invention of the **null reference** in 1965.
+It was the invention of the _**null reference**_ in 1965.

 Emphasis is mine.
 Null reference!
 It has nothing to do with `null` in _Java_, which is a pass-by-value.
 But _Kotlin_ authors seemed to not bother reading the whole quote and they indeed re-invented the wheel.

 > Kotlin makes a distinction between nullable and non-nullable data types.
 All nullable objects must be declared with a "?" postfix after the type name.
 > <small><em>[Kotlin @Wiki](https://en.wikipedia.org/wiki/Kotlin_(programming_language))</em></small>

 I doubt there are any reasons of doing that besides the religious worship to the strong typing hype.